 5. Hold clarity meetings, especially during rapid business growth

-This is a shared technique that Parlapiano pointed out Sydney Sloan mentioned in her Up At Night episode.
-Sloan uses a “clearing meeting’ with her CEO to discuss any issues or tensions As she puts it, “I may agree or disagree, but I’ve learned it’s better to be aligned sometimes than to be right.”
+This is a shared technique that Parlapiano heard Sydney Sloan mention in her Up At Night episode.
+Sloan said she uses a “clearing meeting’ with her CEO to discuss any issues or tensions.
+As she put it, “I may agree or disagree, but I’ve learned it’s better to be aligned sometimes than to be right.”

 Parlapiano takes a similar approach.
-One of her biggest fears in growth mode is the business moves so quickly that people can become confused along the way about what the company’s purpose is, and what it’s driving towards.
-Or people make assumptions that aren’t the case.
+One of her biggest fears in growth mode is that the business moves so quickly that people can become confused about the company’s purpose and what it’s driving towards.
+Or people make false assumptions.
 So she sets monthly “clarity” meetings with her leadership counterparts, a deliberate venue to resolve any ambiguity and make sure everyone’s aligned.

-And she takes clarity even further, practicing the inclusive management technique of balancing out the opinions of extroverts with those of introverts.
-She says, “if I know someone is naturally more introverted on my team, I will ask them for input after the meeting instead of calling them out in the room.
-I try to get people to challenge me.
-Leadership needs to be inclusive, so I want to stay attuned to the emotions in the room.”
+She takes the idea of clarity even further, practicing the inclusive management technique of balancing the opinions of extroverts with those of introverts.
+“If I know someone is naturally more introverted on my team, I will ask them for input after the meeting instead of calling them out in the room,” she explains. ” Leadership needs to be inclusive, so I want to stay attuned to the emotions in the room.”

 6. Be passionate about your product

-When she moved from private equity to marketing, Parlapiano explained, it was driven partly by the product: It was dating site behemoth eharmony, where “the mission was to find someone a soulmate.”
-She described a headquarters filled with framed photos of marriages and families that eharmony helped create.
+Parlapiano’s move from private equity to marketing was driven partly by the product, she says: It was dating site behemoth eharmony, where “the mission was to find someone a soulmate.”
+She describes a headquarters filled with framed photos of marriages and families that eharmony helped create.

 Looking to find a space that’s a perfect match for your business?

 Reach out to WeWork to hear more about how it can connect you to new markets and opportunities for growth with less capital outlay.
-And be sure to listen to WeWork customer Sydney Sloan’s Up At Night podcast episode on managing a B2B marketing team during hypergrowth (#7 fastest growing tech company in North America!).
+And be sure to listen to WeWork member Sydney Sloan’s Up At Night podcast episode on managing a B2B marketing team during hypergrowth.